meetps/CS-749/a2/README.md

 - Update the `collapse_error` accordingly

 ### Mesh::decimateQuadricEdgeCollapse()
-- I just followed the steps given in the TODO
+- I just followed the steps given in the `TODO`, nothing less or more.
 - Loop over edges to find the one with the minimum error (remember to check if the error is negative, in which case the edge is invalid for collapsing).
 - Collapse the min error edge, if a valid one is found (else return NULL).
 There is a convenient function for this (it is a good exercise to study how this function operates).
 Make a note of the single vertex which is the result of the collapse.
 - Update the normal of every face incident on this vertex.